Bell Labs: 2010s

 Gee Rittenhouse, former Head of Research, returned from his position as chief operating officer of Alcatel-Lucent's Software, Services, and Solutions business in February 2013, to become the 12th President of Bell Labs.

 On November 4, 2013, Alcatel-Lucent announced the appointment of Marcus Weldon as President of Bell Labs.
 His stated charter was to return Bell Labs to the forefront of innovation in Information and communications technology by focusing on solving the key industry challenges, as was the case in the great Bell Labs innovation eras in the past.

+On May 20, 2014, Michel Combes, CEO of Alcatel-Lucent, announced the opening of a Bell Labs location in Tel Aviv, Israel by summer time.
+The Bell Labs research team would be directed by an Israeli computer scientist and alum of Bell Labs, Danny Raz.
+The Bell Labs research would be in 'cloud networking' technologies for communications.
+The location would have approximately twenty academic scientific background employees.

 In July 2014, Bell Labs announced it had broken "the broadband Internet speed record" with a new technology dubbed XG-FAST that promises 10 gigabits per second transmission speeds.

 In 2014, Eric Betzig shared the Nobel Prize in Chemistry for his work in super-resolved fluorescence microscopy which he began pursuing while at Bell Labs in the Semiconductor Physics Research Department.

 On April 15, 2015, Nokia agreed to acquire Alcatel-Lucent, Bell Labs' parent company, in a share exchange worth $16.6 billion.
 Their first day of combined operations was January 14, 2016.

 In September 2016, Nokia Bell Labs, along with Technische Universität Berlin, Deutsche Telekom T-Labs and the Technical University of Munich achieved a data rate of one terabit per second by improving transmission capacity and spectral efficiency in an optical communications field trial with a new modulation technique.

 Antero Taivalsaari became a Bell Labs Fellow in 2016 for his specific work.

 In 2017, Dragan Samardzija was awarded the Bell Labs Fellow.

 In 2018, Arthur Ashkin shared the Nobel Prize in Physics for his work on "the optical tweezers and their application to biological systems" which was developed at Bell Labs in the 1980s.